MikePacey/Lancaster-HEC/docs/gpu.rst

 .. note::

   Not all applications will automatically detect how many GPUs should be used.
-  Specifying whether to use GPUs, and how may to use, varies widely between applications.
+  Specifying whether to use GPUs - and how many to use - varies widely between applications.
 In the above example the command line argument *-numdevices=* needs to be added to the **nbody** demo application.
 Refer to your application's User Guide for details on the correct syntax to use.